RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 ### Link types

-Smart Links uses icons to indicate the type of link:
+Smart Links uses these icons to indicate the type of link:

-<i class="fa fa-star"></i> Starred link (temporary reminder)
+<i class="fa fa-star"></i> Starred link (temporary reminder)\\
 <i class="fa fa-thumb-tack blue"></i> Pinned or external link\\
 <i class="fa fa-link"></i> Smart link

-It uses more icons to indicate links to certain types of page:
+It uses these icons to indicate links to certain types of page:

-<i class="fa fa-external-link"></i> External link (not at 7 Cups)\\
+<i class="fa fa-external-link"></i> External page (that is, not at 7 Cups)\\
 <i class="fa fa-quote-left"></i> Forum\\
 <i class="fa fa-comment-o"></i> 1-to-1 chat\\
 <i class="fa fa-comments-o"></i> Chatroom

 ### Further information

+Note that page titles at 7 Cups are not consistent.

+For example, if you click on the link [About 7 Cups](https://www.7cups.com/about/) you see a page with the top-level heading, "7 Cups is an on-demand emotional health service and online therapy provider" where the page title is "About Us - Online Therapy Provider".
+Smart Links uses the page title, and you have the option to change it.

-Chats and chatrooms all use a page with the title Connect.
-Smart Links changes the page title to match the name of the person or room.
+Chats and chatrooms all use a page with the title "Connect".
+On the Connect page, Smart Links changes the page title to match the name of the person or room that loads first.
+If you switch person or room within the page, Smart Links is not aware of the switch.

+The main Forums page has the title "Online Therapy & Suppost Forum".
+It has four tabs: Popular, New, Top and Needs Reply.
+Smart Links recognizes the four tabs as separate URLs, but they all have the same page title.
+You can change the page title manually.
+It's possible a future version of Smart Links will change the page title automatically.

+The [Our Team](https://www.7cups.com/about/ourteam.php) page has nine tabs, but 7 Cups does not distinquish between them either in the URL or in the page title.
+Therefore Smart Links cannot tell them apart, and it is not possible to link to a particular tab.